-Intrinio provides many different data feeds and applications in its Fintech marketplace and this blog explains how to use three of those apps to analyze stocks using the US Public Company Financials API.
+Intrinio provides many different data feeds and applications in its Fintech marketplace and this blog explains how to use three of those apps to analyze stocks using the US Fundamentals and Stock Prices.
 Intrinio makes it possible to screen for stocks based on set parameters, quickly run a DCF on those companies, and then dig into the details for those that look under valued- all for a portion of the price the other guys charge.
 This article will show you how.

 Screen for Stocks

 The Intrinio Screener for Excel (ISE) is a free app that works in Excel Online and Excel 2013 or newer for PC.
 The screener is unique in that it works right inside of Excel and you can output the results to Excel with ease.
 Another advantage is that you can screen on hundreds of parameters, ranging from traditional metrics like P/E to less common items from a company balance sheet or income statement like revenue.

 ISE is a good way to narrow down the list of stocks you want to investigate.
 To install the screener, start here.
 You’ll need to use your Access Keys from your account in the first step, if you don’t already have an Intrinio account, its easy and free to get one.